Genivia/SJOT/README.md

 integrated into the SJOT class.
 Visit <https://genivia.com/get-sjot.html#demo>
 to use the converter.

-sjot.js is fully functional to validate JSON data, but the current version has some limitations:
+sjot.js is fully functional to validate JSON data, with some limitations:

 - For security reasons, no loading of external type references "URI#type" yet (where URI is a URL of a schema to load)
+- The SJOT model checker checks schema satisfiability per object type for up to 20 distinct properties collected from @one, @any, @all, and @dep from that object type.
+The model checker stays silent for over 20 properties (the model satisfiability problem is NP-complete).

 JSON validation C/C++ API
 -------------------------